buchauer-lab/Sc_data_visualization_app/README.md

 ## Interaction between different files
 The file named “app” is the source code of the app.
-The file named “dataset” is the preprocessing and clustering tutorial.
+The file named “preprocessing_clustering” is the preprocessing and clustering tutorial.
 This file is useful because it provides the adata object the necessary information for the application.

-The file named “pmbcdataset” is the core plotting function tutorial.
-The other files are tests to help me creating the app.
+The file named “core_plotting_function” is the core plotting function tutorial.

 ## Contribution :